jenslaufer/Lagrange/_posts/2020-06-17-how_to_create_a_rest_api_for_machine_learning.md

 ```

-Your application consists of three containers:
+Your application is consisting of two containers:

 - sales-predictor: Your REST Service
 - predictor-db: The MongoDB for your REST Service